HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-05.md

 ## Steps in  creating app in Admin UI

 1. Go to **Application** navigation pane and click **Add Application**.
-2. Fill in the fields.
+2. Fill in the fields according to below image.

     ![Create application](img/createApp.png)